jahwin/wecodefy/README.md

 ?>
 ```

-Let's undestund the above code:
+Let's understand the above code:

-- [x] <b>key:</b> This is the unique identifyer for that migration
+- [x] <b>key:</b> This is the unique identifier for that migration
-- [x] <b>table:</b> This is the name of table that effect will take off.
+- [x] <b>table:</b> This is the name of table.
 - [x] <b>todo:</b> This is the action will take place
      - create : This will be only used to create table with its fields
      - update : This will be only used to update fields structure in table
      - delete : This will be only used to delete table
      - rename : This will be only used to rename table
 - [x] <b>run:</b> This is what will be executed, but there are something you have to pay atention.
-    - if you want to rename table you have to enter table name here.
+    - if you want to rename table you have to enter new table name here.
     - If you want to drop table you have to enter 'drop' keyword.
     - If you want create or update table you have to use  Blueprint function initialization
 - [x] <b>reason:</b> This is the reason you are making that migration.

-For more about creating or updating table columns refer to <a href="https://laravel.com/docs/5.8/migrations#creating-columns"> this </a>
+For more about creating or updating table columns refer to <a href="https://laravel.com/docs/5.8/migrations#creating-columns"> this link </a>

 # Seeding